anantyash9/CarND-Vehicle-Detection/writeup_template.md

 ### Discussion

-#### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
+#### 1. Briefly discuss any problems/issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
-I have trained my model on a combination of color histogram, spatial and hog features.
-SVC with a rbf
+I  have used SVC with 'rbf' kernel for classifying each window which is very slow and would not be suitable for a real-time system.
+The pipeline only processes every 8th frame to make it faster but that also makes the system less responsive to sudden changes in vehicle positions.

+One way to improve the project would be to use a dynamic thresholding heatmap.
+I have used a threshold of 3 which is good for most frames but a dynamic threshold which changes according to the number of windows detected would be a big improvement.

+I chose to ignore the left part of the frame which again is very specific to the project video and would need to be removed if I want to use the pipeline for other videos.